zef/zef.studio/Content/projects/MaxxFan.md

 [RJ11, RJ14, or RJ25 connector](https://en.wikipedia.org/wiki/Registered_jack#RJ11).
 These represent a connection with 2, 4, or 6 wires, respectively.
 In this case, the MaxxFan has 6-wire connection, so it is using the RJ25 connector.
-A 4-wire or 6-wire connection is capable of controlling the the fan as follows:
+A 4-wire or 6-wire connection is capable of controlling the fan as follows:

 | Function             | Pins        |
 | -----------          | ----------- |